Looking for the perfect one week in Portugal itinerary? Maybe one that includes castles, boat tours, and plenty of food and wine? Look no further!

 Learn about Porto’s History at the Douro Museum

-The museum is open daily from 10 AM to 6 PM.
+Opening Hours: Daily from 10 AM to 6 PM

 Incredible Views at Quinta do Seixo